payamn/website/_projects/2013-08-01-GPU-Efficient-Image-Processing.md

 ---
 layout:     project
-title:     GPU Efficient Image Processing (fall 2013)
+title:     GPU Efficient Image Processing (Fall 2013)
 code:
 doc:
 demo:
 best:       true
 ---

-This is a web site based on three layers software architecture.
-In this project, I made a complete course management system by using J2EE.
-I learned how to use Hibernate, JAXB, HTML, CSS and JS.
+I did this project with my classmate, Tina Khaje, regarding the slow speed of image processing specially for big images.
+In this project we tried to improve the speed of some image effects using GPU. first, we started using CUDA platform to implement Grayscale, Blurring, Edge detection effects.
+Then we used GPU optimization techniques to speed up the process, so we achieved 30x speed up for 290 MB image.
+After that, we learned how to use OPENCL and write our code in OPENCL platform